Sammy-spk/skills/README.md

 Each skill lives at `plugins/<plugin>/skills/<skill-name>/SKILL.md` and follows a consistent template:

-1. **Step 1 — collect user-supplied values.** Variables like `[time_range]` and `[scope]` are defined with defaults and descriptions.
+1. **Step 1, collect user-supplied values.** Variables like `[time_range]` and `[scope]` are defined with defaults and descriptions.
 The agent or skill asks the user for any value without a default.
-2. **Step 2 — query iGPT** with structured parameters (search-style filtering by date range, keywords, scope).
+2. **Step 2, shape the iGPT request** with the right filters, scope, and output schema, using the user's values from Step 1.
-3. **Step 3 — call the iGPT `ask` tool** with the user's variables substituted into a prompt template, and a strict JSON output schema.
+3. **Step 3, call the iGPT `ask` tool** with the final prompt template and JSON output schema.
+This is the single API call.

 Skills always return schema-validated JSON to the LLM, which is what produces the clean rendered chat response the user sees.